-Android phones did not have a good “air drop” function which can transfer files among different brands from a system level.
-To make things smoother Xiaomi, Oppo, and Vivo two years ago founded a “mutual transmission alliance” to create a channel that will support multiple file formats and will provide a high-speed file sharing experience without any stability or signal traffic issues.
-Other Android smartphone brands have been invited to join the group and Samsung is the latest addition.
+Android phones did not have a good “air drop” function that could transfer files among different brands from a system level.
+To make things smoother, Xiaomi, Oppo, and Vivo founded a “mutual transmission alliance” two years ago to create a channel that will support multiple file formats and provide a high-speed file sharing experience without any stability or signal traffic issues.
+Other Android smartphone brands have been invited to join the group, and Samsung is the latest addition.

 While other brands are ventured through the concept of ‘Mutual transmission alliance,’ people came to know that Samsung is sprinting backward in this particular concept.
 Given circumstances, Samsung has now tied up with eminent Chinese tech companies to set forth further development.